 Soup lovers, in particular, will be drawn to the high-end versions for their game-changing “hot soup” ability: Simply add your ingredients, set the timer or select the preset soup button, and after about six minutes of blending, your soup is cooked, steaming hot and ready to eat right out of the pitcher.
 But remember: Just because it has a preset doesn’t mean one press of a button will result in a perfect blend.

 Attachments are also fairly common.
 If you don’t plan to use your blender very often, you probably don’t need the add-ons.
 But if you like to take your morning smoothie with you on the go and have the storage space, smaller cups or attachments are convenient.

 Finally, a note on cleaning.
-After years of using blenders that need to be taken apart and hand washed or placed in the dishwasher where they take up so much room, we have finally discovered that cleaning a blender could not be easier.
+After years of using blenders that needed to be taken apart and hand-washed or placed in the dishwasher, where they take up so much room, we have finally discovered that cleaning a blender could not be easier.
 Just fill the container halfway with warm water, add a couple drops of dish soap and give it a blend.
 Rinse it out — if you were blending something with oil, you’ll still need to wipe it out a bit — and you’re set.